CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/setup_script.md

 Assemblyline's VSCode installation is now entirely scripted.
 It will setup for you the following things for you:

-- Install VSCode via snap
+- Install VSCode via snap (Optional)
 - Install AL4 development dependencies
+- Clone all core component sources from github
+- Clone all services sources from github (Optional)
+- Create a virtual python environment for core components development
-- Create a virtual python environment for your project
+- Create a virtual python environment for services development (optional)
 - Create Run targets inside VSCode for all core components and other important scripts
 - Create Tasks inside VSCode for development using Docker-Compose
 - Setup our code formatting standards
 - Deploy a local Docker registry on port 32000

+!!! note
     We recommend installing the VSCode extensions needed to use this environment once VSCode is launched in the workspace.

 ## Pre-requisites